Djokovic Set To Rule Over Wimbledons Young Pretenders - UrduPoint

 Victory for the Serb would send him into a Sunday championship match against either Italy's Matteo Berrettini or Poland's Hubert Hurkacz, the man who sent eight-time winner Roger Federer crashing in the quarter-finals.

-Djokovic is playing in his 10th semi-final at Wimbledon and 41st at the majors.
+Djokovic is playing in his 10th semi-final at Wimbledon and 41st at the majors while his progress at the event has comfortably taken his career earnings past the $150 million mark.

 None of the other three pretenders have ever got this far at the tournament.